-Forget Kermit's self-doubts.
-Kids and adults will discover how much fun they can have within an incredibly well sustained biosphere on the Osa Peninsula.
+Forget Kermit’s self-doubts; families discover how much fun they can have within the Osa Peninsula biosphere.

 Named one of the most biologically intense places on the earth by National Geographic magazine, the Osa Peninsula of Costa Rica is THE place to see throngs of animals and birds, including many rare and endangered species.
 In this remote area, howler monkeys will replace your alarm clock, as we found out on a recent visit.

-Arriving in Costa Rica's capital city of San Jose after an easy, direct flight from New York, our first night was spent in the beautiful Hotel Grano de Oro, the former Victorian mansion of a coffee plantation owner who named his home in honor of the golden soil of the land.
+Arriving in Costa Rica’s capital city of San Jose after an easy, direct flight from New York, our first night was spent in the beautiful Hotel Grano de Oro.
+Once the Victorian mansion of a coffee plantation owner who named his home in honor of the golden soil of the land, it has been modernized with all the amenities you need.
 With the comfort of a private home, every room is individually decorated.
 The vibe is cozy and comfortable; my room had a small private garden space with a fountain.
 The dining courtyard was surrounded by leaded glass windows and beautiful woodwork.
-After a restful night's sleep, breakfast was delicious and elegantly served.
+After a restful night’s sleep, breakfast was delicious and elegantly served.

 This was a great introduction to what was to come during my visit to this amazing country.